How to Check Old Age Pension Status?

 How to Check Old Age Pension Status Online?

-You can follow these easy steps to get detailed information on old age pension tracking:
+• Check Old Age Pension Status Online: You can follow these easy steps to get detailed information on old age pension tracking:

 3. Click on the search button.
-You will get the details of your old-age pension scheme

-For further information head to the PFRDA (Pension Fund Regulatory and Development Authority) official website.
+For further information, head to the PFRDA (Pension Fund Regulatory and Development Authority) official website.

-1. Employee tax benefits on self-contribution
+1. Employee tax benefits on self-contribution:

-• Tax deduction under section 80 CCD(1) of up to 10% of pay (Basic + DA), with a maximum of ₹1.50 lakh total under section 80 CCE.
+• Tax deduction under section 80 CCD(1) of up to 10% of pay (Basic + DA), with a maximum of ₹1.5 lakh total under section 80 CCE.

-• Tax deduction up to ₹50,000 under section 80 CCD(1B), in addition to the ₹1.50 lakh total cap under section 80 CCE.
+• Tax deduction up to ₹50,000 under section 80 CCD(1B), in addition to the ₹1.5 lakh total cap under section 80 CCE.

-2. Tax benefits on employer contributions
+2. Tax benefits on employer contributions:

-3. Tax benefits on self-employed individuals
+3. Tax benefits for self-employed individuals:

 • Tax deduction of up to 20% of their gross income under section 80 CCD (1), with an aggregate threshold of ₹1.50 lakh under section 80 CCE.

-• Tax deduction up to ₹50,000 under section 80 CCD(1B), in addition to the ₹1.50 lakh under section 80 CCE.
+• Tax deduction up to ₹50,000 under section 80 CCD(1B), in addition to the ₹1.5 lakh under section 80 CCE.

-4. Tax benefits on partial withdrawal from the NPS account
+4. Tax benefits on partial withdrawal from the NPS account:

-• Eligible for tax exemption on the amount withdrawn up to 25% of the self-contribution, however subject to the restrictions and limitations that the PFRDA may specify under section 10(12B).
+• Eligible for tax exemption on the amount withdrawn up to 25% of the self-contribution, however, subject to the restrictions and limitations that the PFRDA may specify under section 10(12B).

-5. Tax benefits on purchasing an Annuity
+5. Tax benefits on purchasing an Annuity:

 • Eligible for tax exemption on purchase of annuity upon reaching the age of 60 or superannuation under section 80CCD(5).
 However, section 80CCD(3) imposes taxes on any subsequent annuity income received.

-6. Tax benefits on lump sum withdrawal
+6. Tax benefits on lump sum withdrawal:

-• Eligible for tax exemption on lumpsum withdrawal of 60% of accumulated pension wealth upon reaching the age of 60 or superannuation under section 10(12A).
+• Eligible for tax exemption on lump sum withdrawal of 60% of accumulated pension wealth upon reaching the age of 60 or superannuation under section 10(12A).

-7. Tax benefits to Corporates/Employers
+7. Tax benefits to Corporations/Employers:

 Conclusion